DexterHill0/dexterhill0/README.md

 <h3 align="left">About me:</h3>

 -   📄 I'm a well-versed front-end developer with knowledge in a variety of frameworks and responsive and accessible design.
--   🌱 I'm currently undertaking the Founders and Coders skills bootcamp.
+-   🌱 I have a passion for responsive, accessible front-end development.
 -   💬 Searching for a Fullstack / Frontend / Backend Developer role.
     <br/>